-The latest PACT/BECTU rate card (also attached to this page) comes into effect on 1 March 2017 and will run for three years.
+The latest PACT/BECTU rate card (update March 2019 and also attached to this page) came into effect on 1 March 2017 and is running for three years.
 There will be an increase of 8% over the three years on the basic day and night rates, and 2.9% on travel payments, with future increases tied to TFL increments.

-Peter McInerney (FAA branch chair), Ian Williams (vice chair) and Willie Lesslie (now retired national official) successfully concluded negotiations with PACT over the structure of the PACT/ FAA agreement.
+Peter McInerney (ex-FAA Branch Chair) and Ian Williams (FAA Branch Chair) successfully concluded negotiations with PACT over the structure of the PACT/ FAA agreement.

 Background artistes will find rates for a standard day, a standard night call, a shift call, travel allowances and more.
 Talks are held every other year and the next new agreement is expected in 2020.